kristuerlinckx/technovate-cloud-workshop/README.md

 ## Step 1a - Deploying the project
 This is not a course on Angular, but we need a project to deploy to Firebase.
 Follow these steps to do your first deploy.
 * Create a new Angular project with the name "message-board".
+Make sure to create this project on a location that is different from the git repository you checked out.
   ```bash
   ng new
   ```